-Dundee is emerging as a beacon of hope in the fight against motor neurone disease (MND), with local scientists making significant strides in understanding the condition.
+Dundee is emerging as a beacon of hope in the fight against motor neuron disease (MND), with local scientists making significant strides in understanding the condition.

-As reported by STV News, researchers in the city are concentrating on the early neurological changes that occur in patients diagnosed with MND, aiming to pave the way for innovative treatments.
+As reported by STV News, city researchers are concentrating on the early neurological changes that occur in patients diagnosed with MND, aiming to develop innovative treatments.

 At a recent event in Dundee, researchers shared their findings with patients and their families, highlighting the progress made in understanding this devastating illness.